MrHaila/delugr/README.md

 - 100% browser based.
 Nothing to install!
 Just drag & drop your Deluge folder.
 - Browse your songs, synths, kits and samples and see how they are used.
 - At-a-glace visuals for spotting the most used and un-used items.
+- Easy navigation between items via deep links when possible.
 - Preview (play) sample files.
-- Easy navigation between items via deep links when possible.
+- Delete files.

 ## Future things that would make sense (backlog)

-- Prettier everything
-- Actions to delete stuff
 - Actions to rename stuff
 - Broken sample detection in instruments
 - Song instrument view in addition to preset view?